RasaHQ/rasa/docs/core/knowledge-bases.rst

 Whenever you create an ``ActionQueryKnowledgeBase``, you need to pass a ``KnowledgeBase`` to the constructor.
 A knowledge base can be used to store complex data structures.
 If you just have some data points that fit into memory, you can use our ``InMemoryKnowledgeBase`` implementation.
-To initialize a ``InMemoryKnowledgeBase`` you need to provide the data and the schema in form of a python dictionary.
+To initialize an ``InMemoryKnowledgeBase`` you need to provide the data and the schema in form of a python dictionary.
 The schema and data need to follow a specific data structure.

 Let's take a look at an example: